 In the event of a Minister's dismissal other than for cause, their compensation and other benefits shall be continued for a minimum of three months after the date of the vote for dismissal in exchange for such service to the Society as may be directed by the Board.

 Section 6.
-Other Staff
+Interim Minister and Other Staff

+The Board may engage an interim minister after such action has been authorized by the membership at a congregational meeting.

 The Board may engage other staff as deemed appropriate.

 Section 7.
 Ministries and Operations Team